 How effective is Champix?

-Why do I need to start treatment 2 weeks before my stop date?
+Why do I need to start treatment before my quit date?

 When you stop smoking there needs to be enough Champix in your system to prevent craving and block the pleasurable effects of nicotine.
-It takes two weeks to build up Champix levels.
+It takes up to two weeks to build up Champix levels.

 Should I stop Champix if I feel nervous and depressed?

-Some people, particularly those with a tendency towards these symptoms, experience these side effects.
-These symptoms can even be triggered in people who are not prone to them.
-If you feel nervous or depressed, stop treatment and consult a doctor.
+Some people, particularly those with a tendency towards these symptoms, experience these feelings, which may be related to stopping smoking rather than Champix.
+These symptoms can even happen in people who are not prone to them.
+If you do feel nervous or depressed, it is recommended to stop Champix and consult a doctor.
 See list of side effects in the patient information leaflet supplied with tablets.

 Can I take a course of Champix more than once?